lucacrippa88/watson-assistant-training/README.md

-# watson-assistant-training
+# Creation and training of a Virtual Assistant with Watson Assistant

-Watson Assistant training via web interface on IBM Cloud
+Watson Assistant training via web interface on IBM Cloud.
+In this repository I will put examples of how to create and train a Chatbot using Watson Assistant service.